Hit-Girl (comic book): Kick-Ass vs. Hit-Girl

 The first issue of Kick-Ass vs. Hit-Girl, a five-issue crossover between Hit-Girl and the supervillainous Patience Lee incarnation of Kick-Ass (written by Steve Niles, art by Marcelo Frusin), was published on November 11, 2020, seeing Mindy return to America to kill Patience.
 The series concluded with the release of the fifth issue on April 11, 2021, and was collected as the fourth volume of Kick-Ass – The New Girl.

 Reception

-Hit-Girl was well-received for its complex stories that deal with difficult subjects, something which reflected by the mature art style of every arc bar Hit-Girl In Hollywood, the first arc of Season Two of the series.
+Hit-Girl was well-received for its complex stories that deal with difficult subjects, something which reflected by the mature art style of every arc bar Hit-Girl vs. Hollywood, the first arc of Season Two of the series.
 Hit-Girl was called "visually stunning" by Darryll Robson of MonkeysFightingRobots.

 In other media

-In January 2019, Kevin Smith expressed interest in Hit-Girl in Hollywood receiving a film adaptation, with "a woman [being] in charge" of production.
+In January 2019, Kevin Smith expressed interest in Hit-Girl vs. Hollywood receiving a film adaptation, with "a woman [being] in charge" of production.